 Our guide books went as far as to recommend particular cafés that we passed, with an emphasis on their child friendliness.
 We tried one and enjoyed a game of dominoes over coffee and cakes, a lovely little place, again, we would have missed it without the tour.

 We passed dozens of restaurants, cafés and food stalls.
-We had to try Prague’s signature ginger bread filled with cream and coated in chocolate at the gingerbread museum.
+Of course we had to try Prague’s signature ginger bread filled with cream and coated in chocolate at the gingerbread museum.
 We gave up on real food that day and just went with cake, happy boys!

 The Lennon Wall and Adding to The Art